Indiana Democratic Party: U.S. Senate

 Both of Indiana's U.S. Senate seats have been held by Republicans since 2019.
 Joe Donnelly was the last Democrat to represent Indiana in the U.S. Senate.
-First elected in 2012, Donnelly subsequently lost his bid for a second term in 2018 to Mike Braun who has held the seat since.
+First elected in 2012, Donnelly subsequently lost his bid for a second term in 2018 to Mike Braun.

 U.S. House of Representatives

 Out of the 9 seats Indiana is apportioned in the U.S. House of Representatives, 2 are held by Democrats: